wynnliam/wynnliam.github.io/_drafts/2019-12-01-flowfields.markdown

 ![figure]({{"/assests/flow-field-post/two-regions-split.jpg" | absolute_url}})

+Hopefully you can see now the regions are split such that they fulfill the guarantees we wanted with our navigation regions: every navigation region is a rectangle, and each region could be combined with any one of its neighbors to form a bigger rectangle.
+By having these constraints we ensure that each tile within a group  TODO: EMPHASIZE THE POWER OF THIS OPTIMIZATION

 And that’s it for this post.
 I hope you found this useful.
 Please do checkout my project [Alexander](https://github.com/wynnliam/alexander) if you want to see this system in action.